RapidDevelopmentStudios/MoreGDT/README.md

 - MoreGDT 0.2.1

-This is the master branch of MoreGDT, where you can find pre-release versions of the mod.
+This is the master branch of MoreGDT, where you can find stable versions of the mod.
 All kinds of feedback are welcome and if you have a bug to report then please show the error code or screenshot of what the problem is.